mse150s20/p2-kinetics/README.md

 # How to Get This Code
-The run the code on your computer, pull the p2-kinetics repository from github class master to your terminal, or fork the repository and pull the code from your own personal repository.
+To run the code on your computer, pull the p2-kinetics repository from github class master to your terminal, or fork the repository and pull the code from your own personal repository.

 # How to Use This Code
 To use this code you must be in the directory that contains the code.
 Type "python kinetics.pyi " + the path to the file that contains the data.